okeefm/s3g/doc/gcode_protocol.markdown

 S3g Output (none)

 Parameters (none)

-## G90 - Absolute programming
-Instruct the machine that all distances are absolute.
-This command is ignored; the only programming mode is absolute.

-Registers (none)

-S3g Output (none)

-Parameters (none)

 ## G92 - Position register: Set the specified axes positions to the given position
 Sets the position of the state machine and the bot.